roasting Old and New Hollywood

 Indeed, this alliance was literally seen in the film, for the film long battle between the young, Vietnam War scarred Scarecrow stuntman, Cam-played by Steve Railsback-and the manipulative, possibly homicidal, Great Oz director, Eli Cross-played by Peter O’Toole-implicitly evoked the battle between Old and New Hollywood that had been fought since the late Sixties.
 That this battle ended in a grudging acceptance, mutual admiration and commitment between the two men to definitely complete the allegorical film within the film that Cam, Cross and the rest of the cast and crew were seen working on throughout the film, an allegorical Great War film called DEVIL’S SQUADRON, also implied the hope of Rush that the pre-TZ disaster war between Old and New Hollywood was over, and that the time had come for the artbuster.
 Indeed, with the appearance of such allegorical artbusters as THE SHINING, THE STUNTMAN, Lynch’s THE ELEPHANT MAN (1980), Akira Kurosawa’s implicitly Kubrick roasting KAGEMUSHA (1980) and Ken Russell’s ALTERED STATES (1980), 1980 was a good year for the artbuster.

-Eerily, the Overlook Hotel’s fateful Room 237-which evoked the less fateful Sandman Inn room 237 in FAST COMPANY-presciently pointed the way to the 23-07-1982 date of the TZ disaster in yet another ominous memory of the future made more eerie by the fact that the room was originally Room 217 in the allegorical Stephen King bestseller, The Shining (1977), which inspired THE SHINING.
-Thus, with this eerie omen of the twilit future, the shock of the fatal helicopter crash around 2:20 am in the morning of July 23, 1982 that killed child extras Renee Chen and Myca Le and actor/writer/director Vic Morrow on the Landis Vietnam War era village set of the allegorical Landis, Spielberg, Joe Dante and George Miller film, TWILIGHT ZONE: THE MOVIE (1983) itself and the dread allegorical Zone War that resulted, it was fitting that le General implicitly addressed Landis again as well as the TZ disaster and the dread Zone Wars-and also implicitly addressed Kurosawa and KAGEMUSHA-when he donned the MADcap again in his next allegorical artbuster, FULL METAL JACKET (1987).
+Eerily, the Overlook Hotel’s fateful room 237-which evoked the less fateful Sandman Inn room 237 in FAST COMPANY-presciently pointed the way to the 23/07/1982 date of the TZ disaster in yet another ominous memory of the future-and one made more eerie by the fact that the haunted room was originally Room 217 in The Shining.
+How also eerily and presciently fitting that Torrance entered room 237 and was spooked by the young and old ghosts of a dead tourist-played by Lea Beldam and Billie Gibson, respectively-on a Wednesday, given that the phrase ‘…see you next Wednesday’ often turned up in a Landis film.
+Last but not least, the opening exteriors of the Overlook Hotel which were shot outside the Timberline Lodge on Mount Hood in Mount Hood Territory in northwest Oregon an hour and a half by car southeast of Portland were also eerily fitting, for Mt.
+Hood was 3429 metres high, linking the film again to the fateful number 23.
+Thus, with these eerie omens of the twilit future, the shock of the fatal helicopter crash around 2:20 am in the morning of July 23, 1982 that killed child extras Renee Chen and Myca Le and actor/writer/director Vic Morrow on the Landis Vietnam War era village set of the allegorical Landis, Spielberg, Joe Dante and George Miller film, TWILIGHT ZONE: THE MOVIE (1983), and the dread allegorical Zone War that resulted were fittingly and implicitly addressed by le General along with an implicit interest in Kurosawa and KAGEMUSHA when he donned the MADcap again in his next allegorical artbuster, FULL METAL JACKET (1987), inspired by the allegorical Gustav Hasford novel, The Short-Timers (1979).

 Intriguingly, the opening shots that saw US Marine barbers begin basic training by shaving the tops of the heads of a group of new recruits and leaving the hair on the sides of their heads before the film cut to the next recruit evoked the samurai with the similar tops of their heads shaved and the sides left long in the samurai films of Kurosawa.
 Indeed, the final Marine barber looked like Kurosawa, affirming the allusion to Kurosawa.
 The link reminded us that Kurosawa had implicitly and dismissively roasted Kubrick in KAGEMUSHA in the implicit form of a virtuous and Kubrick resembling Japanese lord named Shingen and his raucous and equally Kubrick resembling security double-both played by Tatsuya Nakadai-two men whose high and low personalities reminded us that Kubrick bounced between high films like 2001: A SPACE ODYSSEY and low films like A CLOCKWORK ORANGE.

-Significantly, of all the new Marines, it was noticeable that only Vincent D’Onofrio’s Private Lawrence had a surname with eight letters like Kurosawa and looked like a chubby sumo wrestler, implicitly linking him to Kurosawa.
+Significantly, of all the new Marines, it was noticeable that only Vincent D’Onofrio’s Private Leonard ‘Pyle’ Lawrence had a surname with eight letters like Kurosawa and looked like a chubby sumo wrestler, implicitly linking him to Kurosawa.
+Indeed, Pte.
+Lawrence’s unexpected facility with long range rifle sniping affirmed his implicit link to Kurosawa, reminding us that an army sniper killed Shingen in KAGEMUSHA.
 Perhaps not surprisingly, given this implicit link to Kurosawa, Pte.
 Lawrence was constantly verbally abused by Lee Emery’s Gunnery Sergeant Hartman over the course of the basic training that transpired over most of the first half of the film.
 As a choke hold Hartman put on Lawrence soon after meeting him evoked the infamous Force chokes of David Prowse’s Darth Vader in the STAR WARS Classic Trilogy, the implication was that Hartman symbolized Lucas, one of the co-producers of KAGEMUSHA.
 Thus, with Lawrence shooting Hartman dead before killing himself, Kubrick symbolically killed Kurosawa and Lucas with one rifle-a link to Kurosawa ironically affirmed by the lone wooden percussion note heard on the soundtrack during the killings, a Kurosawa trademark.

 After implicitly taking care of Kurosawa during the first half of the film, Kubrick implicitly focussed on Landis in the form of Matthew Modine’s Joker during the second half of FULL METAL JACKET.
 Indeed, the implicit link of Joker to Landis was affirmed by the fact that part of a line from the first post-TZ disaster allegorical Landis film, TRADING PLACES (1983), was spat at him by Adam Baldwin’s Animal Mother at their first meeting on deployment in Vietnam after basic training.
 The nicknames of Joker and Animal Mother and the rest of the US Vietnam War era soldiers met in the film and their casually outlandish behaviour also evoked the nicknames given by Bluto to his fellow members of Delta House in ANIMAL HOUSE and the casually outlandish antics of that embattled Faber College fraternity, reaffirming the film’s implicit interest in Landis.
 Significantly, Arliss Howard’s Cowboy was linked to Spielberg, co-executive producer and co-director with Landis of TWILIGHT ZONE: THE MOVIE, throughout the film.
 Thus, given these links to Landis and Spielberg, and given the fact that the TZ disaster took place on a simulated Vietnamese village set during the Vietnam War, the implication was that the struggle of Joker, Cowboy, Animal Mother and their fellow soldiers to survive their tour of duty in Vietnam allegorically symbolized the struggle of Landis, Spielberg, and their fellow New Hollywood film artists to survive the Vietnam War linked and TZ disaster haunted Zone War.